astrotars/the-stream-swiftui/README.md

 }
 ```

-We find the correct feed o us and return the last 50 items from that feed and pass it back via our completion.
+We find the correct feed to use and return the last 50 items from that feed and pass it back via our completion.
 In the `View` we pass those items to the `FeedView`:

 ```swift
 // ios/TheStream/FeedView.swift:6